dev-SR/exercise/C++/1.1pointers/README.md

 - Use `pointers`:
   - Use pointers if pointer arithmetic or passing NULL-pointer is needed.
 For example for arrays (Note that array access is implemented using pointer arithmetic).
   - To implement data structures like linked list, tree, etc and their algorithms because to point different cell, we have to use the concept of pointers

+- References are usually preferred over pointers whenever we don’t need “reseating”.
+- Overall, Use references when you can, and pointers when you have to.
+But if we want to write C code that compiles with both C and a C++ compiler, you’ll have to restrict yourself to using pointers

 ### 🌟Application🌟